Damianjacob/CI_MS1_Music_Pro/README.md

 - Instruments grid
    The instruments grid is an easy way for the user to see all the products offered by the music shop. ![instruments-section](https://github.com/Damianjacob/CI_MS1_Music_Pro/blob/master/assets/images/readme-images/instruments-section.png?raw=true)

-- Buy button
-   This button opens a modal which asks the user a series of information and allows them to book a slot for picking up their instrument.

 - About Us page
    This page contains a brief description of the store and provides a bit of a backstory to it.
 This can create a stronger connection between the user and the store. ![about-us](https://github.com/Damianjacob/CI_MS1_Music_Pro/blob/master/assets/images/readme-images/about-us.png?raw=true)